High school CEP instructors

 Actions that may be taken if a concurrent instructor is not in compliance:

-- The mentor will document any concerns and submit findings to the K12 collaboration manager for review.
+• The mentor will document any concerns and submit findings to the CEP program director for review.

-- A meeting may be scheduled for the concurrent instructor, mentor, high school administration and K12 collaboration manager to discuss the situation and develop a plan for compliance.
+• A meeting may be scheduled for the concurrent instructor, mentor, high school administration and the CEP program director to discuss the situation and develop a plan for compliance.